 A quick list?
-Post on social regularly, thank reviewers on Amazon via the comments and pitch some bloggers.
-Whatever you choose, keep at it.
+Post on social regularly, thank reviewers on Amazon via the comments, and pitch some bloggers.
+Whatever you choose to do, keep at it.

 Research says it takes 21 days to form a habit – your habit should be book marketing.